-The TLHIGA carries a liability for its deferred compensation plan that was \$110,802, \$109,436, and \$73,922, at year end 2022, 2021, and 2020, respectively.
+The TLHIGA carries a liability for its deferred compensation plan that was \$153,078, \$110,802, and \$109,436, at year end 2023, 2022, and 2021, respectively.

 The TLHIGA has historically credit refunded excess insolvency-specific funds to member companies.
 On occasions where the credit refund exceeds the amount of the assessment levied against a member company, the remaining credit due to a member company is reflected in the financial statements as a liability ("Assessment Credit Balance").
-This excess is either held by the TLHIGA to offset future assessments or is refunded to member companies and/or the Texas Commissioner of Insurance pursuant to law.
-As of December 31, 2022, 2021, and 2020, the remaining credit balances were \$3.96 million, \$3.96 million, and \$4.08 million, respectively.
+This excess is either held by the TLHIGA to offset future assessments or is refunded to member companies and/or the Texas Commissioner of Insurance pursuant to statute.
+As of December 31, 2023, 2022, and 2021, the remaining credit balances were \$3.95 million, \$3.96 million, and \$3.96 million, respectively.

-Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2023 and 2022

 The TLHIGA carries a liability for its leases that meet the reporting requirements of GASB 87.
-The liability is separated into a short-term liability of \$88,162 and a long-term liability of \$1,127,054 at year end 2022.
+The liability is separated into a short-term component of \$92,854 and a long-term component of \$1,034,200 at year end 2023.
+The short-term liability was \$88,162 and the long-term liability was \$1,127,054 at year end 2022.
 At year end 2021, the short-term liability was \$83,645 and the long-term liability was \$1,215,216.
 The liability is amortized over the life of the lease.
-There were no lease liabilities in 2020 as the GASB standard for leases was not adopted until 2021 and no restatement was required.

 The balance of current liabilities consists of accounts payable and accrued expenses incurred in the normal course of operations.
-Accrued expenses increased 4% in 2022, decreased 7% in 2021, and decreased 43% in 2020.
-These changes are the result of the TLHIGA's normal operations.
+Accrued expenses increased 114% in 2023 and increased 4% in 2022.
+The substantial increase in 2023 was due to the timing of health claims from one of the new insolvencies.
+The remaining changes are the result of the TLHIGA's normal operations.

-Net position: The net position of the TLHIGA is separated into two categories: net investment in capital assets and unrestricted, as detailed in Note 10 to the financial statements.
+Net position: The net position of the TLHIGA is separated into two categories: Net Investment in Capital Assets and Unrestricted, as detailed in Note 10 to the Financial Statements.
 Excess insolvent company specific net assets may be refunded or a reasonable amount may be retained to provide funds for the continuing expenses of the TLHIGA.

-Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2023 and 2022